Safa Khulusi: Political and social themes

 Martial law in 1948 was officially a means to protect the military operations in Palestine and to save the rear of the Arab armies.
 According to Khulusi, the law was skilfully extended to deal with young men with liberal ideas.
-Living close by, Jawahiri regularly passed the prison gates in Baghdad and could see groups of young men, from all backgrounds and professions, being led inside, and relatives waiting for news of other men already taken.
-In his poem Jawahiri says:
+Living close by, al-Jawahiri regularly passed the prison gates in Baghdad and could see groups of young men, from all backgrounds and professions, being led inside, and relatives waiting for news of other men already taken.
+In his poem al-Jawahiri says: